oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelPython_XGBoost_daal4pyPrediction/README.md

-# `Intel® Python XGBoost daal4py Prediction Sample`
+# `&reg; Python XGBoost daal4py Prediction Sample`
 This sample code illustrates how to analyze the performance benefit of minimal code changes to port pre-trained XGBoost model to daal4py prediction for much faster prediction than XGBoost prediction.
-It demonstrates how to use software products that can be found in the [Intel® oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).
+It demonstrates how to use software products that can be found in the [&reg; oneAPI AI Analytics Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/ai-analytics-toolkit.html).

 | Optimized for                     | Description
 | :---                              | :---
 | OS                                | 64-bit Linux: Ubuntu 18.04 or higher
-| Hardware                          | Intel Atom® Processors; Intel® Core™ Processor Family; Intel® Xeon® Processor Family; Intel® Xeon® Scalable Performance Processor Family
+| Hardware                          | Intel Atom&reg; Processors; &reg; Core&trade; Processor Family; &reg; Xeon&reg; Processor Family; &reg; Xeon&reg; Scalable Performance Processor Family
-| Software                          | XGBoost, Intel® oneAPI AI Analytics Toolkit
+| Software                          | XGBoost, &reg; oneAPI AI Analytics Toolkit
 | What you will learn               | How to analyze the performance benefit of minimal code changes to port pre-trained XGBoost model to daal4py prediction for much faster prediction than XGBoost prediction
 | Time to complete                  | 5-8 minutes